Robert Lenox: Career

 Just before the Revolutionary War, he emigrated to America with his brothers David and William.
 They first went to their uncle, David Sproat, a merchant in Philadelphia, who had come to America in 1760.
 His uncle joined the British Army at New York, and was appointed Commissary-General of Naval Prisoners in North America in the Autumn of 1779.
 His brother William was appointed British Commissary of Naval Prisoners in the South, based in Charleston, where he died in 1781.
-After schooling in Burlington, New Jersey, Robert joined his uncle and brother William in New York in 1783 where he was employed as clerk, and became "director of Flags of Truce."
+After schooling in Burlington, New Jersey, Robert joined his uncle and brother William in New York in 1779, dividing his time between working as a clerk in the British Commissary of Naval Prisoners, and pursuing his own concerns as a merchant, travelling between New York, Charleston, and the West Indies.

 His other brother David joined the Continental Army and was a major by the end of the war.
 After the War, David became a merchant in Philadelphia, where he died in 1828.

 Shortly after the end of the War, Robert was joined by James Lenox, his youngest brother who came from Scotland, and established the merchant house of Jas.
 Lenox & Wm.
 Maitland in 1796.
 James retired from the firm in 1818 and returned to Scotland, where he died in 1839.
 The firm later became known as Kennedy & Maitland, Maitland, Phelps & Co., and later Maitland, Coppell & Co.

+By 1795 Lenox life had become a member of the New York City Board of Aldermen, served as a magistrate judge, and was a director of the New York branch of the First Bank of the United States.
+As of 1820 he was also a trustee of Princeton University.